ELFREELAND/minecraft_sheep/README.md

 $G' = DR - \frac{D^2R^2}{k}$

 This is what we've been looking for - the steady-state grass growth rate as a function of sheep population density.
 This is also equal to the rate at which the sheep are eating the grass.
-We can find the maximum by differentiating with respect to D:
+We can find the maximum by differentiating with respect to D, setting the derivative to 0 and solving for D:

 $\frac{dG'}{dD}=R-\frac{2DR^2}{k}=0$